 Published in 1997 when Variable Contrast papers gained in popularity, this book by Steve Anchell (ISBN 0-240-80259-4) gives a good insights on how VC works, with what problems engineers were faced in the early days and how to treat it well.
 Most information is a bit outdated and mostly relevant for older stocks, but nonetheless useful also for today’s printing.

 I probably cannot say anything bad about this book without being burned at the stake.
-This book (ISBN 0-8212-2187-6), part III in the infamous three part series by Ansel Adams, is completely dedicated to the third stage of making a photo-you’ve guessed it, the print.
+This book (ISBN 0-8212-2187-6), part III in the infamous three part series by Ansel Adams, is completely dedicated to the third stage of making a photo: the print.
 The text is not always easy to follow, but does otherwise give a good introduction to printing (mainly focused on graded papers).
-For more advanced techniques I recommend you also take a look at other books in this list.
+For more advanced techniques, I recommend you also take a look at other books in this list.

 Beyond the Zone System

 Those that have been shooting large format for a bit more than 2 weeks will probably have encountered “BTZS”, or Beyond the Zone System in full.
 Written by Phil Davis, it tries to improve on the Zone System by providing useful tools and insights into what terms in the zone system actually mean.
 It is largely written for those that are not mathematically inclined, giving step-by-step guides on how to construct several important graphs.
 For the more mathematically inclined this can get rather tedious, I have to admit.
 The book is not per se focussed on making prints, but it does focus on how to characterize printing papers and how to fine tune prints using a BTZS methodology.
 If you want to know your material intimately, I recommend you give it a good read (ISBN: 0-240-80343-4, 4th edition).